skevetter/microlayer/README.md

-# microlayer
+# picolayer

 Ensures minimal container layers - A Rust clone of [nanolayer](https://github.com/devcontainers-extra/nanolayer).

-`microlayer` helps keep container layers as small as possible by automatically cleaning up installation leftovers such as apt-get update lists, caches, and temporary files.
+`picolayer` helps keep container layers as small as possible by automatically cleaning up installation leftovers such as apt-get update lists, caches, and temporary files.

 ## Features